Skip to content

 Cellulose we pumped 10+ years ago still looks new.
 In 6,000 jobs I’ve never seen it settle, blow around, get mice nesting in it or start a fire.
 The only time I’ve removed it is when someone was replacing their ceilings.
 I’ve pulled out plenty of fibreglass batts, though, that settled and broke down as they aged.

-Three products, honestly
+Three products, plain and simple

 I sell all 3 but, after installing insulation since 1988, I only recommend the pumped-in cellulose fibre.
 Here's how they stack up.